Please see the advertisement for the Postdoctoral Research Scientist position.

 Research topics for MS and PhD students will be similar:

-I am currently an Assistant Professor of Health Outcomes & Policy with a focus on Biomedical Informatics, in the College of Medicine @ Unversity of Florida.
+I am currently an Assistant Professor of Health Outcomes & Biomedical Informatics with a focus on Biomedical Informatics, in the College of Medicine @ Unversity of Florida.

 The increasing complexity of today's medical research requires more than traditional, single point-of-view approaches.
 In particular, (big-)data-driven approaches, which aim to reveal patterns in massive heterogeneous datasets and make clinically relevant predictions, are becoming increasingly common in translational research.
 I have a diverse multi-disciplinary background in information security, data privacy, machine learning, social media, natural language processing, network science, distributed computing systems and software engineering.